Clare Winnicott: DW Winnicott dies

 Following her husband's death in 1971, she lost her job at the Home Office and returned to psychoanalysis and briefly to the LSE as head of the social work department.
 The year of her husband's death was also the year she was awarded the Order of the British Empire, which he was unable to witness.
 For about ten years she taught and supervised in the psychoanalytic section of the British Association of Psychotherapists (BAP).

-She ran a small analytic practice and offered clinical supervision to colleagues until illness and death overtook her on April 15, 1984.
+She ran a small analytic practice and offered clinical supervision to colleagues until she died as a result of skin cancer on April 15, 1984.

 Legacy

-Clare Winnicott's contributions to childcare and social work have had a profound impact on social work in their day, through her contributions to the Curtis Committee, and at the Home Office.
-However, her views based on field research and psychoanalytic theory have been either demoted to “common sense” or are presently dismissed.
-Many of her contributions have been overshadowed by her husband Donald's celebrity even as the popularity of psychoanalysis itself declines in the sphere of public policy, with the signal exception that children's interests are now considered paramount in law, in contrast to having been considered in the past as the "property" of their parents, especially the father.
-She played an integral role in the evolution of social work in Britain and is remembered for her research and academic publications which today are little more than of historical interest in a digital age.
+Clare Winnicott's contributions had a profound impact on childcare and social work, particularly through her contributions to the Curtis Committee, and at the Home Office.

+Joel Kanter has argued that Winnicott's legacy as a psychoanalyst suffered due to the more prominent standing of her husband.
+Others, such as Brett Kahr and F Robert Rodman, have noted her influence over the work of her husband.

 The Clare Winnicott Prize, named in her honour, was instituted in 1986 by "GAPS" (Group for the Advancement of Psychodynamics and Psychotherapy in Social Work, inspired by Clare Winnicott and founded in 1971 by Sally Hornby) for an innovative essay on a social work theme by a previously unpublished social work practitioner or student.
 The award includes publication of the piece in The Journal of Social Work Practice.